 Water-soluble substances, such as most amino acids, carbohydrates, and minerals, can pass easily through the stomach lining into the bloodstream.
 They are then transferred around the body.
 Water-soluble compounds penetrate the red part beneath the surface in the diagram above (the blood).

-Fat-soluble compounds, on the other hand, such as CBD, cannot enter the bloodstream.
+Fat-soluble compounds, on the other hand, such as medical CBD oil, cannot enter the bloodstream.
 They must first be bundled into micelles, which are tiny droplets.
 These micelles are then transported into the fatty lymph tissue, which is a network of fat-based chemicals and immune cells.

 They subsequently pass via the lymphatic system and enter the bloodstream right above the heart.
 The lymph is represented by the green tubes in the diagram above (called lacteals).
 These lacteals transport CBD (as well as other cannabinoids) to the lymphatic system.